kietda/449project1/README for testing.txt

 5) Open docker-compose.yml with a text editor and change "volume" directory to where source files are located; additional information in the docker-compose.yml file.

-Note: I configured docker to build the container image with ubuntu16.04, python3, and flask installed.
-Everything should automate on its own (check Dockerfile).
+Note: I configured docker to build the container image with ubuntu16.04, python3, and flask installed (check Dockerfile).
+Everything should automate on its own.
       The built image will need 440MB of space, 124MB for ubuntu 16.04, and 136MB for postman/newman.

 6) Execution and test with no load: